OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ## Match date/time format with client locale

-You can get the locale of the user interface of the hosting application by using the  **displayLanguage** property.
+You can get the locale of the user interface of the hosting application by using the [displayLanguage] property.
 You can then display date and time values in a format consistent with the current locale of the host application.
 One way to do that is to prepare a resource file that specifies the date/time display format to use for each locale that your Office Add-in supports.
-At run time, your add-in can use the resource file and match the appropriate date/time format with the locale obtained from the **displayLanguage** property.
+At run time, your add-in can use the resource file and match the appropriate date/time format with the locale obtained from the [displayLanguage] property.

-You can get the locale of the data of the hosting application by using the  **contentLanguage** property.
+You can get the locale of the data of the hosting application by using the  [contentLanguage] property.
 Based on this value, you can then appropriately interpret or display date/time strings.
-For example, the jp-JP locale expresses data/time values as yyyy/MM/dd, and the fr-FR locale, dd/MM/yyyy.
+For example, the `jp-JP` locale expresses data/time values as `yyyy/MM/dd`, and the `fr-FR` locale, `dd/MM/yyyy`.

 ## Use Ajax for globalization and localization